cshamrick/stsauth/README.md

 ```

+## Troubleshooting

+### An error occurs when authenticating
+> An error occurred (AccessDenied) when calling the AssumeRoleWithSAML operation: Access denied

+You likely have lost permission.
+Please try to sign in via AWS Console.

 ## Credits
 This project is based largely on [Enabling Federation to AWS Using Windows Active Directory, ADFS, and SAML 2.0](https://aws.amazon.com/blogs/security/enabling-federation-to-aws-using-windows-active-directory-adfs-and-saml-2-0/)